redox-os/book/src/podman-build.md

 The build process fetches files from the Redox Gitlab server.
 From time to time, errors may occur which may result in you being asked to provide a username and password during the build process.
 If this happens, first check for typos in the `git` URL.
 If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through [chat](./chat.md).

-To make the Redox build process more consistent across operating systems, we are using **Rootless Podman** for major parts of the build. **Podman** is invoked automatically and transparently within the Makefiles.
+To avoid bugs from different build environments (operating systems) we are using **Rootless Podman** for major parts of the build. **Podman** is invoked automatically and transparently within the Makefiles.

 The TL;DR version is [here](#tldr---new-or-existing-working-directory).
 More details are available in [Advanced Podman Build](./advanced-podman-build.md).